sit/wrkb/kb/champions/shen.md

     bonus is increased to 12 + 5% / 5.5% / 6% / 6.5% ( +2% AP ) of the target's max
     Health as magic damage and Shen gains 50% Attack Speed .
 Enemy champions the Spirit Blade passes through are slowed by 15% / 20% / 25% / 30% for 2 seconds while moving
     away from Shen.
-Deals 150%
+Deals 150% damage to minions.
   name: Twilight Assault
   slot: '1'
 - cooldowns: